-STEAM Education – This Week’s Buzzword: Adaptive Learning
+This Week’s Buzzword: Adaptive Learning in STEAM Education

-Adaptive learning has actually been around for quite some time, but has recently made a comeback as a buzzword because of its advances in applications in the classroom regardless of whether you are teaching a STEAM program, mathematics, languages, kids coding classes or other subjects.
+Adaptive learning is all the buzz!
+Adaptive learning has actually been around for quite some time, but has recently made a comeback as a buzzword because of its advances in applications in the classroom.

 What exactly is adaptive learning?